Divvyanshiii/SMART/README.md

 ## S.M.A.R.T 📝
 ### _Student Performance and Placement Prediction Tool_ 🧑‍🎓
-We are thrilled to introduce you to SMART, your all-in-one solution for student management and recruitment needs providing a comprehensive platform for tracking academic progress, facilitating career development, and predicting placement opportunities.
-With SMART, educational institutions can efficiently manage student data, track their academic performance, and streamline the recruitment process.
-Meanwhile, students can access personalized career guidance, explore job opportunities, and receive tailored recommendations for enhancing their employability.
-Join us on this exciting journey as we revolutionize student management and recruitment with SMART!
+SMART is a Streamlit-based web app for educators to efficiently manage student data, track academic performance, and offer career accordingly.
+With predictive analytics and customizable reports, teachers can make informed decisions and provide personalized support to students.
+SMART simplifies data management, fosters collaboration, and empowers educators to enhance student outcomes.

 ### 1. Home Tab 🏠
 ![image](https://github.com/abhiiiman/Student-Performance-Portfolio-WebApp/assets/111262410/b2caa4d9-0801-4cf4-a02e-aeb4a7e118e2)